Explore Courses

 Among the four subjects in the standardized examination, the ACT English test carries the most weightage, comprising 75 questions.
 Preparing well for this section can help a candidate's application to a prestigious university.

-Here are some ACT English test tips to improve preparation.
+Here are 5 ACT English test tips to improve your preparation.

 • The examination checks for the clarity and conciseness of ideas.
 Ensure a consistent approach to the answers and stick to a particular writing style to express ideas.